sezanzeb/input-remapper/PATHS.md

 # Folder Structure of Key Mapper

 Stuff has to be placed in `/usr/share/X11/xkb` to my knowledge.
-In order to be able to make backups of the configs, which would be expected in the users home directory, this is symlinked to home where the actual files are.

 Every user gets a path within that `/usr/...` directory which is very unconventional, but it works.
 This way the presets of multiple users